johanpiquet/jopi-rewrite/_doc/cookbook/static_web_site.md

 # Static website

-Something, you want to be able to transform your website into a static one.
-To doing it, the strategy of Jopi Rewrite is to use a customizable crawler to download your website.
-This crawler will automatically discover all the pages of your websites and all his resources (.css, .png, ...) and download it into a anonymous website which can be copy/paste.
+Sometimes, you want to be able to transform your website into a static one.
+To do it, the strategy of Jopi Rewrite is to use a customizable crawler to download your website.
+This crawler will automatically discover all the pages of your websites and all his resources (.css, .png, ...) and download it as an anonymous website which can be copy/paste.

-> An anonymous website is a website without URL.
+> An anonymous website is a website without adherence to a URL.
-> It can be open and be readable from the filesystem (url of type file:/// in the browser).
+> It can be open and be read from the filesystem (url of type file:/// in the browser).

 Here is a minimal sample, which in most cases will be the only thing needed: